Program Managers Conference 2025 Agenda

 3:30-4:30 p.m.: Project Connect

 One thing we hear from nearly every conference planning committee is the desire to understand better what colleagues are doing across the department.
 This session will give you the opportunity to learn from each other about best practices, valuable strategies and how to stay engaged.
 You will be able to choose a topic-based breakout to engage in facilitated conversation that’s most valuable to you!
+Join whichever Zoom session you feel most interested in, or drop in to multiple.
+We will be putting people into breakouts in each room and then switching them up over 45 minutes so you get a variety of perspectives.

 Thursday, May 29